jdede/inet-showcases/_docs/visualizer/datalinkactivity/index.md

 `DataLinkVisualizer` is able to observe packets at *service*, *peer* and *protocol* level.
 The level where packets are observed can be set by the `activityLevel` parameter.
-At *service* level, all packets are displayed which pass through the data link layer (i.e. carry data from/to higher layers).
+At *service* level, those packets are displayed which pass through the data link layer (i.e. carry data from/to higher layers).
 At *peer* level, the visualization is triggered by those packets which are internal to the operation of the data link layer protocol.
-At *protocol* level, `DataLinkVisualizer` visualizes all packets which leaves the data link layer in the source node and enter the data link layer in the destination node.
+At *protocol* level, `DataLinkVisualizer` visualizes those packets which leaves the data link layer in the source node and enter the data link layer in the destination node.